Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Topological model for microtubule cap

-Microtubules are strikingly out-of-equilibrium, driven by the free energy released from GTP hydrolysis \cite{desai1997microtubule}, where the energy input biases the system towards biochemical reactions like GTP cleavage over their reverse reactions.
-Accordingly, we assign larger transition rates to these forward processes, as indicated by larger forward arrows in Fig. \ref{fig_model}(b) and \ref{fig_model}(c).
+Microtubules are strikingly out-of-equilibrium, where GTP hydrolysis releases free energy that biases the system towards biochemical reactions like GTP cleavage over their reverse reactions \cite{desai1997microtubule}.
+Accordingly, we assign larger transition rates to these driven processes, as indicated by larger forward arrows in Fig. \ref{fig_model}(b) and \ref{fig_model}(c).
 We assume that these reactions happen at specific places in the cap, i.e., GTP cleavage only occurs at the interface between GTP-tubulin and GDP-P$_\text{i}$-tubulin, and P$_\text{i}$ release only occurs at the interface between GDP-P$_\text{i}$-tubulin and GDP-tubulin.
 This is consistent with experimental findings of increased hydrolysis activity at such interfaces \cite{igaev2020microtubule}, and similar to the ``vectorial'' hydrolysis mechanism in previous models \cite{hill1984introductory,hinow2009continuous,ranjith2009nonequilibrium}.

-As transitions in Fig. \ref{fig_model}(b) and \ref{fig_model}(c) form the basic motifs in our model, we can repeat them over many dimer lengths of $(x,y)_\text{s}$ to obtain a Kagome lattice (Fig. \ref{fig_model}(d)), where the repeated motif is highlighted in blue.
-The edges of the lattice correspond to cap states with the minimum or maximum number of GTP-tubulin or GDP-P$_\text{i}$-tubulin dimers.
+The transitions in Fig. \ref{fig_model}(b) and Fig. \ref{fig_model}(c) form the basic motifs in our model.
+Repeating these motifs over possible cap states $(x,y)_\text{s}$ forms a Kagome lattice, which has the connectivity shown in Fig. \ref{fig_model}(d) (repeated motif highlighted in blue).
+A Kagome lattice state space has also been used in a previous model \cite{tang2021topology}, but it did not describe the microtubule cap or contained reactions realistic to microtubules.
+In contrast, our model maps specific biophysical reactions in the microtubule cap onto this lattice.
+In particular, the edges of the lattice correspond to cap states with the minimum or maximum number of GTP-tubulin or GDP-P$_\text{i}$-tubulin dimers.
 For example, on the bottom edge the cap contains only GTP-tubulin and no GDP-P$_\text{i}$-tubulin, while on the left edge the cap contains only GDP-P$_\text{i}$-tubulin where all GTP have been cleaved.
-Note that this state space only describes the cap dynamics.
-The total microtubule length, given by $x+y+z$, is tracked separately by monitoring transitions involving GDP-tubulin $z$ (green arrows in Fig. \ref{fig_model}(d)).
-Based on experimental evidence that a single layer of GTP-tubulin is sufficient to stabilize microtubules \cite{drechsel1994minimum,caplow1996evidence}, we assume that catastrophe occurs and filament length shrinks to zero when the cap is entirely lost, which happens when the system returns to the state $(0,0)$ after traversing the state space.
-Cap loss is assumed to be irreversible, as indicated by a single arrow between $(0,0)$ and $(0,1)_\text{C}$ in Fig. \ref{fig_model}(d).